openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

 * using the gearman testing option will require two settings in `refstack.cfg` GEARMAN_SERVER and GEARMAN_PORT will need to be set with the location and port of the gearmand server.

 * This change will require being enabled in the same file with the TEST_METHOD value set to "gearman".

 Developer impact
 ----------------

-none
+TDB

 Implementation
 ==============